 Origin of the Prints?

-Sierra Leone was the previous African country with distribution by Television International Enterprises Ltd / TIE (Programmes) Ltd; so it’s possible that Ethiopia – also a client of TIE's - was sent the same set of prints that had screened in Sierra Leone at the end of 1968.
+The films were most likely supplied by Mauritius, the previous East African country within the Television International Enterprises Ltd / TIE (Programmes) Ltd distribution network; so it’s possible that Ethiopia, who was also a client of TIE's, was sent the same set of prints that had finished screening in Mauritius in March 1968.

 The series apparently commenced on Thursday, 22 October 1970, and aired weekly on that day, until it switched to Wednesdays just shy of a year later, from 22 September 1971.
 As noted under TV Listings below, it is not clear when the series ended, or whether any episodes were pre-empted.
 If the series ran uninterrupted, the 77th and final episode aired on 5 April 1972.